wrf/genome-size/README.md

 Francis, W.R. and G. Worheide (2017) [Similar ratios of introns to intergenic sequence across animal genomes](https://academic.oup.com/gbe/article-lookup/doi/10.1093/gbe/evx103) *Genome Biology and Evolution* 9 (6): 1582-1598.

-All raw data ([for re-anaylsis or figures](https://bitbucket.org/wrf/genome-reannotations/src)) and re-annotations ([both GFF and protein](https://bitbucket.org/wrf/genome-reannotations/downloads)) can be found at the [bitbucket repository of the same name](https://bitbucket.org/wrf/genome-reannotations/overview)
+In this paper, I had shown a similar ratio of introns to intergenic sequence in a few dozen animal genomes, suggesting that the processes that shape intronic and intergenic fractions are likely similar.
+This has been extended to many more species, now including many chromosome-level assemblies.
+All raw data ([for re-anaylsis or figures](https://bitbucket.org/wrf/genome-reannotations/src)) and re-annotations ([both GFF and protein](https://bitbucket.org/wrf/genome-reannotations/downloads)) can be found at the [associated bitbucket repository](https://bitbucket.org/wrf/genome-reannotations/overview)

+There are a few unresolved questions with this result.
+The first is the consideration of the role of time in evolution.
+As prokaryotes do not have introns, the "original" eukaryote would have been intronless, but nonetheless had intergenic regions (single digit percent).
+After the symbiosis event, introns were introduced, probably from genes from the symbiont.
+This easily could have resutled in a genome with *more* intronic bases than intergenic, meaning that the ratio of intron:intergenic went from 0:1, up to maybe 10:1, and then had to stabilize at some point.

+The second issue is dealing with the number of introns versus the number of intergenic blocks.
+The *number* of bases is the same, though the number of blocks is tenfold higher for introns (depending on eukaryotic species).
+Again, this suggests that it is the [number of bases that matters, and not the number of blocks](https://github.com/wrf/misc-analyses/tree/master/intron_evolution).